 The biggest difference between ETFs and mutual funds is the ability to trade an ETF in real-time on a stock exchange, compared to purchasing a mutual fund through an investment advisor with end-of-day prices.
 ETFs and Mutual funds can be index funds or have bespoke investment portfolios.

-An ETF is better for investors seeking to keep fees low, avoid capital gains tax, and be able to liquidate their funds quickly during market hours.
+An ETF is better for investors seeking to keep fees low, avoid capital gains tax, and liquidate their funds quickly during market hours.
 Mutual funds are better for investors wanting to invest in bespoke portfolios that attempt to outperform the stock market benchmark index.

 What is an S&P 500 index fund?